RayStarkMC/OperationNewWorld/README.md

 - ModPack: 0.4.0a

 ## How to build?
 Download latest version from the forum below and import it by twitch.
-Then overwrite the scripts directory with the one from this repository.
+Then overwrite all things with ones from this repository..

 ## Issue
 If you have any problems, questions, or suggestions, feel free to post them on [Issues](https://github.com/RayStarkMC/OperationNewWorld/issues).